 New columnist Charles Skorina interviews Peter Stein, veteran alternative investments professional.

 By John Brynjolfsson, Armored Wolf The Armored Wolf investment team held its Secular Forum in late March.
 This is an annual opportunity to step back and discuss major themes in the upcoming investment environment.
 This was an effort to identify the dominant underlying forces likely to drive asset prices .
-Thorough discussion and analysis led us to [...]
+Thorough discussion and analysis led [...]

 Israel is now second only to the United States in terms of venture capital funds, with the highest rate of start-up businesses per capita and also the highest ratio of university degrees to population anywhere in the world.